Thomas Ashe (writer)

 Thomas Ashe (1770–1835) was an Irish novelist and miscellaneous writer.

 Biography

 Ashe was the third son of a half-pay officer, and was born at Glasnevin, near Dublin, 15 July 1770.
 He received a commission in the 83rd regiment of foot, which, however, was almost immediately afterwards disbanded; and he was sent to a counting-house at Bordeaux.
 There he suffered a short imprisonment for wounding in a duel a gentleman whose sister he had seduced, but, the wound not proving fatal, the prosecution was not persisted in.

-Returning to Dublin, Ashe was appointed secretary to the Diocesan and Endowed Schools Commission, but, getting into debt, resigned his office and retired to Switzerland.
+Returning to Dublin, Ashe was appointed secretary to the Diocesan and Endowed Schools Commission, but, after falling into debt, he resigned his office and retired to Switzerland.
 He then spent several years in foreign travel, living, according to his own account, in a free and unconstrained fashion, and experiencing a somewhat chequered fortune.

 In his later years Ashe was short of money.
 He died at Bath on 17 December 1835.